FrancoisBasset/rooibos/README.md

 ## Usability
 Window managing is in tilling mode.
 Window positions is automatic but it can be moved by user.

-User need to use the Meta key (Windows key) :
+User need to use the Super key (Windows key) :
 * A long press launches a tiny command shell, user is free to type a command.
 If the command is empty, Rooibos will just launch xterm with no command, else a xterm window will be opened and run the given command.
 Pressing Escape key will quit this shell.
 * A short press launches a panel containing :
   * Desktop apps shortcuts sorted by category